$app/navigation

 Lorsqu’une navigation ne se dirige pas vers une route appartenant à SvelteKit (donc non contrôlée

-par le routeur client de SvelteKit), navigation.to.route.id
+par le routeur client de SvelteKit), navigation.to.route.id a pour valeur null.

 Si la navigation (lorsque non annulée) provoque le déchargement du document — autrement dit les

-où navigation.to.route === null
+navigation 'leave' et 'link' où navigation.to.route === null — navigation.willUnload a une

-valeur de true
+valeur de true.

 If the navigation will (if not cancelled) cause the document to unload — in other words 'leave'

-navigations where navigation.to.route === null
+navigations and 'link' navigations where navigation.to.route === null — navigation.willUnload

-is true
+is true.

-doit être appelée lors de l’initialisation d’un composant.
+beforeNavigate doit être appelée lors de l’initialisation d’un composant.
 Elle reste active aussi

 longtemps que le composant reste monté.